Lulztigre/sl0ppyvator-win10-win11/README.md

 * updated kms servers to validate on
 * windows11 sl0ppyvator
 * windows10 sl0ppyvator

+* KMS server change, fixed the issue with windows10 pro only validation...:D

 # Todo
 * improve it for all version win 10.